November 3, 2006

 and the industrial revolution.

-However, in addition to the loss of millions through disease and hardship,
+However, in addition to the loss of millions through disease

 this process had other critical effects: